Vizzuality/CartoDB-Tutorials/basic-leaflet-map/README.md

 3. For me, the column is called "__of_juvenile_inmates_reported_in_most_recent_survey" and I don't want to ever type that again, so I'll change the name.
 Double click the name of your column, in the input field type the new name, "total".
 4. Below our column now named "total" click the text that says "string" and change the column type to "number".
 5. Finally, we will want to join our two tables based on their geometry.
 However, our youth_jailed table failed to automatically detect the latitude and longitude columns.
 Click the "georeference" button at the top right.
 For a longitude column select "longitude_generated" and for a latitude column select "latitude_generated" then click "Georeference".
+6. BE SURE that the tables you plan on building into applications are "Public" tables in your CartoDB account, if they are not, change them.

 ###Basic SQL